 Alternatives to traditional modalities such as inhalation (nitrous oxide or “laughing gas”) and intravenous sedation (IVs), that offer a “no needle” (meaning, “no IV” injection)” approach that many patients find more accommodating.

 Best of all, the medications used create such a comfortable experience that most patients do not remember the visit; it is as if they slept through the treatment.
 In reality, oral sedation dentistry maintains a level of consciousness in the patient for safety and cooperation.

-Note: Sedation is different from anesthetic injections.
-Although some forms of sedation (such as nitrous oxide gas) may raise an individual’s threshold for pain, most dental treatments will still require the use of a local anesthetic in the mouth that will be administered via injection, even when sedation dentistry techniques are performed.
-This local anesthetic will temporarily block pain impulses from the affected teeth/gum tissue.
+Sedation is different from anaesthetic injections.
+Although some forms of sedation (such as nitrous oxide gas) may raise an individual’s threshold for pain, most dental treatments will still require the use of a local anaesthetic in the mouth that will be administered via injection, even when sedation dentistry techniques are performed.
+This local anaesthetic will temporarily block pain impulses from the affected teeth/gum tissue.
 However, this injection will occur after the patient is already sedated and comfortable, so he/she most likely won’t be bothered by or remember the sensation of having the injection.

 Regardless of the type of sedation dentistry you receive, it is important to have a responsible caregiver accompany you to the procedure (and drive you there if you must take oral medication before arriving for your appointment), drive you home after the procedure is complete and stay with you for an additional two to four hours at home.

 What are the benefits of sedation dentistry?